 Wateree Animal Hospital (Statewide)

 The Winnie Health Care Endowment via Wateree Animal Hospital was established in 2001.
-Named after Winnie, a “lovable black cocker spaniel who started life homeless,” its objective is to provide funding for South Carolina pets in need of treatment.
+Named after Winnie, a “lovable black cocker spaniel who started life homeless”, its objective is to provide funding for South Carolina pets in need of treatment.
 The organization gives “financial assistance for qualified families who can’t afford the recommended emergency treatments for their favorite companions.”
 Go here for more information.
-Head over here for pertinent contact info.